cpuex2019-7th/simulator/README.md

 ## Options

-- `-i`: to be implemented in the future
+- `-i`: the file given to UART input
-- `-o`: to be implemented in the future
+- `-o`: the file written by UART output
 - `--breakpoint <addr in hex (e.g. FF)>` (or `-b <addr>`)
   - You can set multiple breakpoints.
   - e.g. `--breakpoint F0`
 - `--debug`, `--info`
-  -
+  - You can set debugging level.
 - `--strict`
   - if this directive is set, this simulator quits when any errors occur.